India carried out plan to kill 6 terror suspects in Pakistan since 2021, claims The Washington Post

 India’s external intelligence agency allegedly executed a methodical assassination programme to kill about half a dozen individuals in Pakistan from 2021 onwards, The Washington Post reported on Tuesday.

-Six such killings, allegedly planned by the Research and Analysis Wing, were said to bear similarities to alleged operations to assassinate Sikh separatists in the United States and Canada.
+Six such killings, allegedly planned by the Research and Analysis Wing, were said to bear similarities to alleged operations to assassinate Khalistan separatists in the United States and Canada.

 The killings in Pakistan were carried out not by Indian citizens but by Pakistani petty criminals or hired shooters from Afghanistan, the newspaper quoted unidentified officials as saying.
 The Research and Analysis Wing allegedly hired Dubai-based businessmen as intermediaries, and put in separate teams to carry out surveillance, organise killings and arrange for payments through hawala, or informal transnational financial networks.